remmie1972/Tenways_Activator/README.md

 4 commands are sent to the Controller :

 PAS level : 0, 1, 2, 3 or Walking mode.
-Wheel circumference
+Max RPM
 PAS Level again
-Light On Of :
+Light On Off

 Inbetween several requests for data from the controller are issued by the display :
 Voltage